Frequently Asked Questions (FAQ)

 Q: Are certificates of calibration available for purchase online?

-A: Certificates of Calibration are only available for brand new tools.
+A: Yes.
+Certificates of Calibration are available as add-ons to products purchased on our website.
+This type of certificate is only available for brand new tools.
 Used tools needing calibration must be sent in following RMA procedures.

 Q: What tools are certificates of calibration available for?